GCorbel/blog3/_posts/2013-08-09-leap-motion-a-developer-point-of-view.md

 For those who don't know yet Leap Motion.
 It is a small motion sensor about eight centimeters.
 For more information, visit [their official website](https://www.leapmotion.com/).

 Before to continue, *I'm not english-speaking*.
-I probably did a lot of mistakes in there article.
-I you want to correct my mistakes, you can change the text here and do a pull request.
+I probably did a lot of mistakes in this article.
+If you want to correct my mistakes, you can change the text [here](https://github.com/GCorbel/blog/blob/gh-pages/_posts/2013-08-09-leap-motion-a-developer-point-of-view.md) and do a pull request.
+Thanks!

 Step 1 : Installation
 ---------------------